 The main draw of the Oceanarium is a vast central tank, the home to an impressive array of marine species, including sharks, a manta ray and sunfish.
 It’s noteworthy for its sheer size.
 The tank holds five million litres of water and, due to the pressures exerted by that volume of water over two storeys, has windows that are up to 27cm thick.

 It’s fascinating to watch the various species swim by and the rays showing their undersides as they glide along the glass.
 Few activities can be as relaxing, therapeutic almost, as sitting on the Oceanarium’s lower level and simply observing the creatures’ behaviour.

 Marine life at Lisbon’s Oceanarium

-Apart from the main tank the building holds sections dedicated to the North Atlantic, Antarctic, Temperate Pacific and Tropical Indian marine environments.
-The North Atlantic section is the home to puffins and other seabirds, which can be seen diving into the cool water of the tank on the search for food.
+Apart from the main tank, the building holds sections dedicated to the North Atlantic, Antarctic, Temperate Pacific and Tropical Indian marine environments.
+The North Atlantic section is the home to puffins and other seabirds, which can be seen diving into the cool water of the tank in the search for food.
 Magellan penguins totter around on the rocks of the notably cool Antarctic section, which has jutting sheaths of ice that visitors often touch to check the authenticity.
 Cute Pacific Otters draw “oohs” of sympathy from onlookers as they rub and preen their dense fur in the Temperate Pacific section.

 The lower floor is the home to a number of smaller tanks housing an array of marine species, including giant spider crabs, sea dragons and octopuses.
 It’s here that you can start to appreciate the diversity of forms and colours of creatures living within the world’s oceans.